RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

      :x: This is the same as before, but with more years

-Visualizing the Relationships with a Heatmap
+Visualizing the Relationships With a Heatmap
 --------------------------------------------

 We will now look at a way to get a better visual representation of the table we